How To Find Missing Image Alt Text & Attributes

 Next up, click on the ‘images’ tab, where you will see the URLs of all images discovered during the crawl, the size of the image, and the number of source IMG inlinks.

 3) Click On An Image, Then Click The ‘Image Details’ Tab At The Bottom

 The ‘Image Details’ tab at the bottom of the SEO Spider will populate the lower window pane with information on the source pages that reference the image (the ‘from’ URL) and the alt text of every image element discovered.

 Images can have many different URLs referencing them, and hence, many different alt texts.
 While many CMS set a single alt text for any image, it’s actually set in the HTML within the IMG element and alt attribute, which like anchor text of a link, can be very different.

 Hence, image alt text cannot be simply set in a single column next to an image and this is why our multi window approach allows users to review every alt text for consistency.

 4) Use The Filter To Select ‘Missing Alt Text’ & ‘Missing Alt Attribute’

-The ‘Missing Alt Text’ filter will include images that either don’t have an alt attribute at all, or the alt text is blank.
+The ‘Missing Alt Text’ filter includes images that have an alt attribute, but it’s empty or has whitespace.